mr-martian/hbo-UD/Annotation_Decisions.md

 - order of clause building - @det before NUM - 4023
 - 70 double object weirdness
 - delete CB around relative clauses
+- should G139 actually have @ccomp rather than @xcomp? also G191

 # Resolved - unimplemented
 - A B וC - B should get @conj